American Autonomic Society

 Another Mayo doctor, who provides adult care, is Dr. Wolfgang Singer.
 Dr. Singer has also received funding from the National Institutes of Health.
 We have provided research funding to both Dr. Fischer and Dr. Singer.

-Mayo Clinic researchers were the first, in the world, to recognize the existence of non-familial dysautonomia (NFD).
+Mayo Clinic researchers were the first, in the world, to recognize the existence of dysautonomia.
 It was diagnosed in adults in 1993 and in children (by Dr. Julian Stewart, link below) in 1999.
-In 2006-2010 they affirmed that the number of people who have non-familial dysautonomia is far greater than previously suspected, even as recently as 2002.
-Additionally, many people "diagnosed" with migraine headaches (and chronic fatigue syndrome) may in fact have NFD.
+In 2006-2010 they confirmed that the number of people who have dysautonomia is far greater than previously suspected, even as recently as 2002.
+Additionally, many people "diagnosed" with migraine headaches (and chronic fatigue syndrome) may in fact have dysautonomia.

 National Library Service